dbriggsie/tron-monitor/README.md

   <br/>
   Tron Monitor
 </h1>
 Tron Monitor is a monitoring script built in Powershell for checking that your SR Node is producing blocks.
+The script will send an email to alert you if you havent produced blocks for over 2 minutes.
 This will be most useful for Tron Super Representatives & Tron Super Representative Candidates, although anyone running a Tron Node can use it to prepare themselves for being voted in to top 27 as SR.

-Examples of use:
-  * If you have a secondary node ready for failover when primary node goes into offline state.

 <h3>Sponsors</h3>
 No sponsors yet..
 Will you be the first?
 Sponsors get access to (pre-releases) not yet released features.